 Businesses already committed to the Microsoft ecosystem that want to consolidate vendors and integrate phone systems with their existing collaborative workflows.

-How We Picked the Top RingCentral Alternatives
+How We Evaluated and Picked the Top RingCentral Alternatives

-How To Choose the Ideal Alternative to RingCentral
+How To Choose an Alternative to RingCentral

 Switching from or choosing an alternative to RingCentral means keeping a pulse on the following key factors: